brayanvalle/genetic-algorithm-implementation/README.md

-# genetica-algorithm-implementation
+# genetic-algorithm-implementation

-Genetic algorithm implementation to optimize a function
+Genetic algorithm implementation to optimize a function.

+This GA is to find the  value of *x* that maximize the function

+$$
+X^2 - 3X + 4
+$$